ariadiamond/Nan-http/README.md

 # Access Control
 ### Title characters

-- `@never` - These files will never be allowed and always return a 403, regardless of superuser status
+- `@never` - These files will never be allowed and always return `403`, regardless of superuser status
-- `@suRead` - Only reading is only possible in superuser mode
+- `@suRead` - Reading these files is only possible in superuser mode
-- `@suWrite` - This will not happen for a while
+- `@suWrite` - Writing these files is only possible in superuser mode
-- `@readOnly` - This requires PUT/POST requests, so will not happen for a while.
+- `@readOnly` - Puts cannot happen for this path

 ### Comments